Effective as of October 19, 2018

 (e) No provision in these Conditions of Online-Only Sale shall be deemed to exclude or limit the liability of Phillips or any of our affiliated companies to the buyer in respect of any fraud or fraudulent misrepresentation made by any of us or in respect of death or personal injury caused by our negligent acts or omissions.

-The copyright in all images, illustrations and written materials produced by or for Phillips relating to a lot, including the contents of this catalogue, is and shall remain at all times the property of Phillips and, subject to the provisions of the Copyright, Designs and Patents Act 1988, such images and materials may not be used by the buyer or any other party without our prior written consent.
+The copyright in all images, illustrations and written materials produced by or for Phillips relating to a lot, including the contents of this catalogue, is and shall remain at all times the property of Phillips and such images and materials may not be used by the buyer or any other party without our prior written consent.
 Phillips and the seller make no representations or warranties that the buyer of a lot will acquire any copyright or other reproduction rights in it.

-(b) Notices to Phillips shall be in writing and addressed to the department in charge of the sale, quoting the reference number specified at the beginning of the sale catalogue.
+(b) Notices to Phillips shall be in writing and Client Accounts Department, Phillips Auctioneers LLC, quoting the reference number specified in the online sale particulars.
 Notices to clients shall be addressed to the last address notified by them in writing to Phillips.

 (c) These Conditions of Online-Only Sale are not assignable by any buyer without our prior written consent but are binding on the buyer's successors, assigns and representatives.